Board of Directors

 Chairman of the Board, Co-founder, President and Chief Executive Officer, Aro Biotherapeutics

 Sue Dillon, PhD, brings 30 years of experience in executive leadership roles at pharmaceutical and biotech companies to Aro Biotherapeutics.
 During her more than 16 year career at Johnson & Johnson, Sue led global Immunology R&D, and achieved numerous regulatory approvals for innovative antibody products for autoimmune diseases including REMICADE®, SIMPONI®, STELARA® and TREMFYA®.
 She also built a robust Immunology development portfolio through internal discovery and external licensing, and championed research into the emerging areas of the microbiome and immune repertoire profiling.
 Multi-disciplinary teams under Sue’s leadership were twice recognized with the Prix Galien Award for PROMACTA® and STELARA®, each first-in-class medicines.
 Sue received her PhD in Immunology from Thomas Jefferson University in Philadelphia and completed a postdoctoral fellowship in Immunology at Duke University.
-She was named by FierceBiotech as one of the “Top Women in Biotech” in 2013.
+She was named by FierceBiotech as one of the “Top Women in Biotech” in 2013 and 2022.

 Liz McKee Anderson